FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/billedcost.md

 *Do we just need a THIRD option - CostInBase, BaseCurrency - which is like UTC - it could be USD?
 OR are we assuming that PricedCurrency is always USD?*

-- List price is 5\$ comes in hourly.
-Providers may decide to modify that cost for various reasons (negotiated discounts, commitment discounts etc.).